jgergic/gooddata.github.com/start/index.md

 </li>
 <li>If you don't have an account with GoodData, go to <a href="http://www.gooddata.com/">www.gooddata.com</a> and register for one.</li>

-### Step 1 - install the GoodData DI Framework
+### Step 1 - install the GoodData CL Framework

 Follow the quick [installation readme](/gooddata-cl/install.html).

 <h3 id="describe">Step 2 - describe your data</h3>

 Run the `gdi.sh` script, generate a XML config file describing your data.
-The example uses a file in your GoodData DI Framework.
+The example uses a file in your GoodData CL Framework.
 You might use your own data file (make sure the first row contains headers):

         ./bin/gdi.sh -u [username] -p [password] -e 'GenerateCsvConfig(csvHeaderFile="examples/quotes/data.csv",configFile="config.xml");' vi config.xml